sLaera/3D-scanning-web-visualization-tools/README.md

 │
 ├── UnityWebGLVueLibrary/        # Integration library for Unity WebGL in Vue │
+├── jsChannelUnityBindingsPackage/
+│                                # Bindings Unity package for easy communication from Unity to Vue (using the UnityWebGLVueLibrary)
+│
 └── Dockerfile                   # Docker setup for reconstruction and difference tools

 ```